 B.2 Initial Placement for Newly-Hired Part-time Faculty

-Initial salary placement for new hires may be at Step 1 - Cluster A, Step 2 - Cluster A, or Step 3 - Cluster A on the B.1 General Part-time Faculty Salary Schedule.
+Initial salary placement for new hires may be at Step 1 - Cluster A, Step 2 - Cluster A, or Step 3 - Cluster A on the B.1 General Part-time Faculty Quarterly Salary Schedule.
 Newly hired part-time faculty teaching at SVI or in Intensive English Language programs will be placed on their appropriate respective salary schedule.

 Faculty hired into more than one program will only have one step and cluster placement in a respective salary schedule.